Narcine brasiliensis

-Narcine brasiliensis, the Brazilian electric ray or lesser numbfish, is a species of electric ray in the family Narcinidae.
-It inhabits coastal waters of the southwest Atlantic from southern Brazil through Uruguay to northern Argentina.
+Narcine brasiliensis, the Brazilian electric ray, or sometimes called the lesser numbfish, is a species of electric ray in the family Narcinidae.
+It is found mostly in the coastal waters of the southwest Atlantic from Brazil to northern Argentina, though smaller populations are found throughout the Caribbean and the South-Eastern American Coast.

 Habitat

-This species is considered a "warm water species".
+The Brazilian Electric Ray is a "warm water species" and inhabits waters that are about 1 to 45m deep, mostly around waters that are 10 to 20 meters deep in the Summer and Autumn.
+They are common around sandy shorelines and sometimes coral reefs.
 When there's a temperature gradient between an inshore and an offshore they will habituate at the depths with the highest temperature.
 The density of this species had a higher concentration in temperatures that were greater than 20 °C. They prefer shallow waters because that is usually the warmest part of the water.
 During the summer, they are abundant in coastal water with depths that go to 20 m and in the winter, they are still in that area but in a lower concentration and at deeper depths, about 40 to 50 m, to avoid the cold temperatures.
 This behavior points toward a migration towards the south in the summer because of the warmer water with higher salinity.
 The salinity range that they prefer is from 24% to 36%.
 They also hunt and hide around areas with soft sand and/or mud substrate.

 Geographic range

 This species of ray is generally found in the Western Hemisphere, around the southern coast of North America and the eastern and northern coast of South America.
 They are widely distributed in tropical latitudes, with the highest concentrations near the tropical west Indo-Pacific region, they are also considered an endemic species of the western Atlantic Ocean.
 There have been a few locations along the coast of Brazil where they have been reported, including Rio Grande do Sul, Paraná, Cananéia, Ubatuba, Bahia, Pernambuco, Paraíba, Maranhão, Pará, and Amapá.
 Those locations are all on the coast of Brazil.
 On the east of the United States they are found in the waters along the coasts of Florida, Georgia, South Carolina, and North Carolina.
 On the south of the United States they are located on the southern coasts of Florida, Alabama and Mississippi (GBIF).
+In the Caribbean, they have been documented around the Lesser Antilles and the Yucatan Peninsula in Mexico.